tripolskypetr/node-ollama-agent-swarm/README.md

  - **[REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) for product creation**

-    For automatic embedding indexing, you should use `npm run repl`.
+    For automatic embedding indexing, you should use `npm run start:repl`.
 The product creation command is `ioc.migrationPublicService.createProduct("title", "description")`.
 The embeddings will be generated automatically

  - **Vendor-proved LLM models**